kmoreno7/p4_SharkTank/README.md

 # Do We Have a Deal?
 Can You Predict If A Company/Product Pitch Would Succeed in Shark Tank?

+Shark Tank is a popular reality television show that has been on the air since 2009.
+Entrepreneurs are given the opportunity to pitch a group of potential investors ("Sharks)" on their business or product.
+The Sharks, five famous businessmen and women, either pass on the oppportunity ("I'm out") or try to negotiate more favorable terms in an equity deal.
+Sometimes none of the Sharks bite, other times they bid against each other for the chance to invest in a promising company.
+Some of the products featured on the show have gone on to be tremendously successful.

-With this project, our group was interested in looking into predicting the outcome of a pitch made on the popular TV show Shark Tank.
+With this project, our group was interested in looking into predicting the outcome of a business pitch.
 After doing an initial search, we found an Excel spreadsheet with data from seasons 1-10 to run a machine learning analysis on.

 ## Visualization
 We created an interactive webpage using HTML and Javascript, where a user can filter by different pitch requirements.
 Once the pitch requirements are met, the page returns a probabilty of the likelihood an offer would be made.